spexop-ui/spexop-packages/docs/migrations/from-v0.3-to-v0.4.md

 3. **Consolidated navigation components** - All navigation components now in `navigation/`
 4. **Moved animation hooks** - All hooks now in `hooks/` directory
 5. **Reorganized display components** - Renamed to `indicators/` for clarity
+6. **Enhanced accessibility** - WCAG AAA compliance improvements
+7. **Mobile optimization** - Better touch targets and responsive behavior
+8. **UI/UX improvements** - Visual polish and performance enhancements

 ### What Stayed the Same

 - All component APIs remain unchanged
 - All props and functionality preserved
 - Design tokens and theme system unchanged
-- CSS classes and styling unchanged
+- CSS classes and styling unchanged (with enhancements)

 ## Breaking Changes